Establishing theories in energy science.

 Q20.
 Admissions Assistance Office (AAO)

 Q21.
-Kenkyusei (Non-degree student) application
+Kenkyusei (non-degree student) application

 Q22.
 Deferred enrolment